What's in it for you

 Below is an example of a valid XML metadata file.

 - Enable SSO on Showpad's Online Platform.
-Go to Admin Settings, Single Sign-On, Enable.
+Go to Admin Settings, Sign-On, Add Configuration.
+Select SAML 2.0 if that's the service you're using.

 If you have an online location for this metadata, you can provide the URL to the XML file.
 This allows you to update your settings online instead of uploading updated XML metadata when the configuration changes.